Neloy-Barman/Blender-Artworks/Objects_Creation.md

 * To make realistic objects such as chairs, tables and some household tools, these smooth surfaces are needed.
 They reflect shading of lights.
 * If you make one with hard surface modeling, then it's too tough to manipulate again.
 * We can also use **Bevel** for low poly models as well as combine it with this modifier to get the best look.
+* If we don't want the complexity of the geometry too much or low poly flat shading, then we can apply **Edge Split** modifier after applying **Beveling**.
+* Working with these sometime is too tricky, always perform **Test and Trial** before reaching to the final look.
+### When to use what
+#### Combining Edge split and Subdivision Surface modifier
+* If you **Bevel** edges and you don't want to show the beveling angles, then apply **Edge Split** modifier, change **Edge Angle** to look for the better result.
+* Now looking from above some beveling elements may still be shown, so, now apply **Subdivision Surface** modifier to get rid of this problem.
+Change **Levels** to get a better result.
+#### Combining Bevel, Edge Split and Subdivision Surface modifier
+* If you also want smooth shading on the beveling cornered object, then apply **Bevel** modifier.
+Tweak values.
+* Then Follow the previous methods from the above procedures.